SAML Authentication in RFPIO

 - Click Save.

-- Next, login to RFPIO.
+- Next, login to Responsive.
 Click Organization Settings > Security > SSO.

 - Copy the value of Default Relay State and paste in the Relay State field.